 Andrea is a graduate of Judson University.
-She is a Group Facilitator for CCWF.
+She has been a Group Facilitator for CCWF since 2015.
 Andrea has an extensive background in working with children and adults alike who find themselves in need of community support and resources as well as group facilitation.
 She is trained in the ICDP, PAT and World Cafe' models and curriculum.

 Andrea has efficient qualities which include the ability to communicate effectively, lead in crisis intervention, and is trained in trauma informed care.
 She possesses a unique ability to convey a message where each person that is listening walks away with an understanding of the presented material.
 Andrea enjoys singing and finding the humor in any situation.

-I am originally from the Aurora area and have lived here most of my life.
+I am originally from Aurora and have lived here most of my life.
 When I was a young child I moved to Mexico with my family for about five years.
 There, I became fluent in Spanish and was able to experience life from a different perspective.
 I learned to appreciate diversity, the effects of good education, and parent involvement.
-I now live with my wife in Aurora and we have two beautiful girls, Rubi and Frida who we are raising bilingual.
+I now live in Aurora with my wife and three children.

-I earned a double major in Early Childhood Education and Spanish at Millikin University in Decatur, IL in 2010.
+I earned a double major in Early Childhood Education and Spanish at Millikin University in Decatur, IL.
 During my studies I traveled to Latin America to visit schools and to continue learning about different cultures.
-After graduating, I taught bilingual preschool for four years in St. Charles before moving to the West Aurora school district where I would be able to work with a much larger Spanish-speaking population.
+After graduating, I taught bilingual preschool for 6 years before transitioning to work in family engagement.

 Throughout my career I have facilitated different parenting groups.
 I have also started several programs in the districts I have worked in which focus on engaging parents and strengthening the school and home connection.
-For me, seeking out programs and opportunities to involve fathers in their children’s development is what I am most passionate about.
+I am most passionate about seeking programs and opportunities for fathers to engage in their child's development.
 I work with Changing Children's Worlds Foundation in order to meet my goal of promoting parental involvement in education and supporting parents as they advocate for their children.